Chase Rogers

 2. Include hunt groups within your IVR system (e.g., customer service group, tech support HQ, etc.)

-Once you sign up for our service, you can easily set up call groups in our online Control Panel.
+Once you sign up for our service, you can easily set up call groups in our online control panel.
 Here’s how to set up a call group within your Global Call Forwarding account:

 2. Choose a phone service line and click on Settings.